AI Integration Files

 As deciduous evolves, the generated files may get new features.
 Update them with:

-This overwrites the slash commands/rules with the latest versions while preserving your custom additions to CLAUDE.md or AGENTS.md.
+This updates slash commands, skills, hooks, and the web viewer to the latest versions while preserving your custom additions to CLAUDE.md.

 What Makes This Work

-AI assistants are excellent at following explicit instructions.
-By embedding the decision logging workflow directly into the files they read at session start, we make the workflow automatic.
+Claude Code is excellent at following explicit instructions.
+By embedding the decision logging workflow directly into the files it reads at session start, we make the workflow automatic.

-You don't have to remember to log decisions—your AI assistant does it for you.
+You don't have to remember to log decisions—Claude does it for you.

 The combination of:

-- Slash commands / Rules — quick access to operations
+- Slash commands — quick access to operations

-- /context — memory restoration at session start
+- /recover — memory restoration at session start

 Creates a system where decisions are logged in real-time, survive context loss, and are automatically recovered in new sessions.